SabauEduard/invoicely/README.md

 -   Implemented Invoice and Tag models (with Nitoi Antonio)
 -   Implemented CRUD operations for Invoice and Tag models (with Nitoi Antonio)
+-   Implementing automatic email monthly spending report by vendor (with Nitoi Antonio)
 -   Wrote User Stories and made them conform to INVEST guidelines (with Nitoi Antonio)
 -   Wrote unit tests for routers and services (with Nitoi Antonio and Sabau Eduard)
+-   Implemented basic authentication with JWT & bcrypt (with Clem Daria and Sabau Eduard)
+-   Implemented Builder design pattern for Invoices
+-   Implemented ML model and ML diagram (with Maftei Valentin, Clem Daria and Nitoi Antonio)
 -   Wrote tasks for User Stories added to the backlog (with Nitoi Antonio)
 -   GANTT Diagram
--   Implemented basic authentication with JWT & bcrypt (with Clem Daria and Sabau Eduard)
--   Implemented Builder design pattern for Invoices
--   Implemented ML model and ML diagram (with Maftei Valentin and Clem Daria)